biell/alti-server/README.md

   * **/showTeams**<br>
     Print a list of teams and the players who are on them.

+  * **/showSeen**<br>
+    If user information is being kept per the "altBouncer" option, then display the users currently queued for the next altbouncer update.

   * **/chatLeft [message]**<br>
     Send `message` to all members of the left team.